How Qiscus Enables Conversation on Indonesia’s Smart City Apps

 Qlue MyCity from Qlue is then presented to be a solution to bridge that problem.
 It allows society to report the city’s problems through the Smart City application.
 In real time the report is turned into data and is being analyzed in the Smart Governance Dashboard, which then distributes it to the authorities.
 Through its collaboration with Greenpeace Indonesia, Qlue My City also enables the government to control the environment, through the air, light, water and other elements.

-Meanwhile, the Smart Mobility and Smart Safety feature helps the government to track the traffic condition and enable facilities such as finding a car or person, through monitoring via cctv, which is installed in a number of streets.
+Meanwhile, the Smart Mobility and Smart Safety feature help the government to track the traffic condition and enable facilities such as finding a car or person, through monitoring via CCTV, which is installed in a number of streets.
 Lastly, the Smart Media Analysis feature provides data on certain topics, as well as popularity and sentiment analysis, from hundreds of social media and online media.

 How Qiscus Helps Qlue in Qlue MyCity Platform

-To create the chat apps that are embedded in the Smart City apps, Qiscus provides Qiscus Chat SDK (software development kit).
+To create the chat feature that is embedded in the Smart City apps, Qiscus provides Qiscus Chat SDK (software development kit).
 Simply, it is a developer kit used by developers to create a system or any software application.
 By using a third-party service like Qiscus to create the chat platform, the enterprise like Qlue can focus solely on its business.

 Meanwhile, Qiscus will provide convenience for the enterprise, by building the in-app chat that can be customized by the client, and also by providing the hands-on support to run the chat apps seamlessly.
 The business no longer needs to be dizzy taking care of creating the code in chat apps, Qiscus will provide a real-time communication to you.
 The chat apps are also powered by the ability to share different types of files, including the audio, images, PDF files location, contact, etc to make it fit with the needs of today’s user.